 ADMISSION OF STUDENTS

-Students who have satisfactorily completed the NIPR professional examinations, or other recognised qualifications should apply for the appropriate grade of membership.
+Students who have satisfactorily completed the NIPR professional examinations or other recognised qualifications or currently undergoing a course of study in relevant fields in a recognised/accredited tertiary institutuion should apply.

 PROFESSIONAL STANDARDS GUIDE